 Journalism school helped Martin get over his shyness.

 "In journalism school they sent me out to cover stories.
 I had to approach complete strangers and ask them questions sometimes that they didn't want to be asked.
 It took some doing for me to steel up into doing that.
 But it did get me past some of my early shyness and timidity.
 I was in journalism school in the late 60s; there was a lot of stuff going on there with the anti-war movement and the DNC, and women's liberation and civil rights.
 There were always things and demonstrations and people marching and it was an exciting time to cover that, even as a student journalist."

 Journalism also inspired Martin's use of multiple points of view in his books.

 As a young journalism student, Martin found it interesting that the same incident could be viewed in a multitude of ways.
-This inspired his used of first person chapters in his novels."Seeing several different pieces through several different eyes.
-A lot of that comes out of those stories that I covered when I was a journalist.
-That happens in real life."
+This inspired his used of first person chapters in his novels.

 Martin loves historical fiction, but would never write it.